How to Georeference Anything

 You can stretch, scale, rotate and skew the image to better relate to physical space.
 You can even take it a step further and vectorize those features and query them.

-If you’re in need of learning how to georeference, it’s really 3 easy steps.
+If you want to learn how to georeference, then follow these 3 easy steps.

 - Add control points.